home-assistant/home-assistant.io/source/_integrations/anthemav.markdown

 ha_integration_type: integration
 ---

-Both [Anthem]'s current and last generation of A/V Receivers and Processors support IP-based, network control.
-This Home Assistant platform adds proper "local push" support for any of these receivers on your network.
+Both [Anthem]'s current and last generation of <abbr title="Audio & video">A/V</abbr> receivers and processors support IP-based network control.
+This Home Assistant {% term integrations %} adds proper "local push" support for any of these receivers on your network.

 ## Supported models